LiberTEM/LiberTEM/docs/source/contributing.rst

 We try to keep our code `PEP8 <https://peps.python.org/pep-0008/>`_ -compliant, with line-length relaxed to 100 chars, and some rules ignored.
-See the flake8 section in :code:`setup.cfg` for the current PEP8 settings.
+See the file :code:`.flake8` in the root for the current PEP8 settings.
 As a general rule, try to keep your changes in a similar style as the surrounding code.